Skip to main content

 The Role of Physical Activity

-Regular is a cornerstone of inflammation management.
+Regular physical activity is a cornerstone of inflammation management.
 Movement helps control weight, improve circulation, and stimulate the release of molecules that actively counter inflammation.
 The benefits are not limited to high-intensity workouts; consistent, moderate activity provides substantial protective effects.
 Engaging in activities you enjoy ensures long-term adherence, which is more important than sporadic, intense efforts.

 • Consistency Over Intensity ∞ Aiming for 150 minutes of moderate-intensity activity per week, such as brisk walking, cycling, or swimming, has been shown to lower key inflammatory markers.